 XP planning addresses two key questions in software development: predicting what will be accomplished by the due date, and determining what to do next.
-There are two key planning steps in XP, addressing these two questions:
+There are two key planning steps in XP, address these two questions:

 1) Release planning is a practice where the customer presents the desired features to the programmers, and the programmers estimate their difficulty and cost.

 2) Iteration Planning is the practice where the team is given direction every couple of weeks.
-XP teams build software in two-week iterations, delivering running useful software at the end of each iteration.
+XP teams build software in two-week iterations, delivering running helpful software at the end of each iteration.
 During iteration planning, the customer presents the features desired for the next two weeks.